SaladTechnologies/mds/inference-server/README.md

 ## Use a job queue

 ![job_queue](is_jq.png)

-With a job queue, the inference server can be optimized to focus solely on GPU inference, while an I/O worker process handles all other tasks, such as pulling jobs, renewing leases, downloading inputs, pre-processing, invoking the GPU inference, post-processing, uploading outputs, returning job results, and deleting jobs.
+With a job queue, the inference server can be simplified to focus solely on GPU inference, while an I/O worker process handles all other tasks, such as pulling jobs, renewing leases, downloading inputs, pre-processing, invoking the GPU inference, post-processing, uploading outputs, returning job results, and deleting jobs.
 This clear separation of concerns allows the system to run more efficiently.

 When the application handles only one job at a time, the I/O worker process can operate with a single thread, performing tasks sequentially.

 However, if throughput is a priority and the application needs to handle multiple jobs concurrently, a multi-threaded approach with local queues can be employed.
 This approach uses a multi-pipeline, staged architecture where GPU inference remains sequential, but other tasks run in parallel.
-For example, while Job 1 is being post-processed/uploaded and Job 3 is downloaded/pre-processed, Job 2 can be processed by the GPU, significantly increasing resource utilization and overall system throughput.
+For example, while Job 1 is being post-processed/uploaded and Job 3 is being downloaded/pre-processed, Job 2 can be processed by the GPU, significantly increasing resource utilization and overall system throughput.

-Please check this link for [further details](https://docs.salad.com/guides/transcription/sce/youtube#node-implementation-on-saladcloud-using-parakeet-tdt-1-1b) and [the example code](https://github.com/SaladTechnologies/yt-1m-hours-transcription-test/tree/main/node).
+Please check this link for [further details](https://docs.salad.com/guides/transcription/sce/youtube#node-implementation-on-saladcloud-using-parakeet-tdt-1-1b) and [the example code](https://github.com/SaladTechnologies/yt-1m-hours-transcription-test/tree/main/node) about the server implementation with AWS SQS.